SING FOR EARTH DAY

 • Contact

-- To appreciate, celebrate and honour the beauty and inter dependency with the natural world by marking Earth Day together with others.
+- To appreciate, celebrate and honour the beauty and inter dependency with our natural world.

-- To strengthen a sense of community connection with practices to help resource people
+- To strengthen a sense of community connection and unity.

 -To help resource individuals and communities to practice cultivating joyful,